Pomedok/Antistasi-Ukraine/ForkChangelog.md

 - Rebel Garrison Limit mission parameter - how many units can be in garrison, 1.5x of value for airports, 1.25 for milbases, 0.5x for resources and factories
 - New Time multiplier parameter values - 1:8 (Day = 3 Hours) and 1:4 (Day = 6 Hours)
 - Added 10 value to "Number of the same item required to unlock" mission parameter as new minimal value for it
-- Flag-icon for each Antistasi Plus variant, it will be shown at mission start
+- Flag-icon for each Antistasi Ukraine variant, it will be shown at mission start
 - AI factions will use animation sources on their supported vehicles too (SLAT cages, camo nets, different layout of vehicle doors etc)
 - (Western Sahara) Tura rebel faction
 - (Vanilla) NATO, CSAT, AAF factions